 It’s not all about the coffee you know (despite what the tag line says).
 What would a cup of coffee be without a decent slice of cake to go with it?
 So, cake plays a major part in the Coffee Spot and this award celebrates the Coffee Spots which excel in the cake department.

-While the Coffee Spot is mostly about places to have coffee, I drink the majority of my coffee at home.
+While the Coffee Spot is mostly about places to have coffee, I drink the majority of my coffee at home (well, maybe not with all the travelling I do these days).
 This award recognises those wonderful who roast and sell me my coffee beans.

-So far the Coffee Spot has made it to North America, various European cities and China.
-This year has seen even more travel than ever, including first-ever visits to Japan and Vietnam.
-I know it’s not quite the rest of the world, but I’m getting there.
-This award celebrates the best Coffee Spots from outside of the UK.
+So far the Coffee Spot has made it to North America, various European cities and several countries in East and Southeast Asia.
+This year has been another manic one on the travel front, including first-ever visits to Thailand and Rome.
+I know it’s not quite the rest of the world (in particular I’ve still not made it south of the equator), but I’m getting there.
+This award celebrates the best Coffee Spots from outside the UK.

 For me, a Coffee Spot is as much about atmosphere, layout and overall feel as it is about the coffee.
 This award celebrates those Coffee Spots which there’s a pure joy in just sitting there, soaking it all in.